MicrosoftDocs/azure-aks-docs/articles/aks/windows-annual-channel.md

     az provider register --namespace Microsoft.ContainerService
     ```

-## Use Windows Annual Channel for Containers on AKS
+## Use Windows Server Annual Channel for Containers on AKS

-To use Windows Annual Channel on AKS, specify the following parameters:
+To use Windows Server Annual Channel on AKS, specify the following parameters:

 * `os-type` set to `Windows`
 * `os-sku` set to `WindowsAnnual`

-Windows Annual Channel versions are based on the Kubernetes version of your node pool.
+Windows Server Annual Channel versions are based on the Kubernetes version of your node pool.
 To check which release you'll get based on the Kubernetes version of your node pool, see the [supported Annual Channel releases](#supported-annual-channel-releases).

-### Create a new Windows Annual Channel node pool
+### Create a new Windows Server Annual Channel node pool

 #### [Azure CLI](#tab/azure-cli)

-* Create a Windows Annual Channel node pool using the [`az aks nodepool add`][az-aks-nodepool-add] command.
-The following example creates a Windows Annual Channel node pool with the 23H2 release:
+* Create a Windows Server Annual Channel node pool using the [`az aks nodepool add`][az-aks-nodepool-add] command.
+The following example creates a Windows Server Annual Channel node pool with the 23H2 release:

     ```azurecli-interactive
     az aks nodepool add \